Harshbphc/Semi-Supervised-on-CIFAR-100-dataset/README.md

 Link to my Co-Training notebook - "link"

 I have used the above two architectures as the two classifiers in this algorithm.

+## Self training algorithm

+We train the classifier for some epochs.
+Then we predict each value in the unlabeled dataset.
+If we get the probability of a prediction above a threshold(confidence) level we appen the correspoding image with the predicted class and append to the labeled dataset.
+We keep doing this until certain iterations or till unlabeled dataset becomes empty.

+## Co training algorithm

+We train two classifiers for some epochs.
+Then we predict for unlabeled data for each classifier.
+We take the maximum of the max probabilities of the two predictions.
+If it exceeds the threshold value we append the data with the correspoding predicted class.